elifesciences/journal/README.md

 ------------------------
 When running the site locally via Docker, the parameters are supplied by `/.docker/parameters.yaml`.

-To change a configuration that is supplied by an environment variable, edit `/.env`, or pass in as an environment variable at start up.
+To change a configuration that is supplied by an environment variable, pass in the environment variable at start up.
 For example, to change the API URL:
-`docker-compose down -v --remove-orphans && API_URL=https://prod--gateway.elifesciences.org docker-compose up --build`
+`docker-compose down -v --remove-orphans && API_URL=https://prod--gateway.elifesciences.org docker-compose up --build`.

+See `/.env` for the list of environment variables that can be passed in this way.

 Regenerating critical CSS
 -------------------------